Celestial (Ed Sheeran song): Composition

 "Celestial" is a pop song in the key of D major, with a tempo of 123 BPM.
-It is based around a chord progression of G–Bm–D–A (IV–iv–I–V).
+It is based around a chord progression of G–Bm–D–A (IV–vi–I–V).
 This progression can also be seen in the song's video, written in a notebook Sheeran keeps.

 Music video

 The music video was also released on 29 September 2022, and was directed by Yuichi Kodama.
-It depicts Sheeran interacting with a variety of sketch-style Pokémon, including "a Snorlax that saves Sheeran from a car accident to a Lapras that takes him across a river".
+It depicts Sheeran walking around Richmond, London and interacting with a variety of sketch-style Pokémon, including a Snorlax that saves Sheeran from a car accident and a Lapras that takes him across the Thames.
 The appearances of the Pokémon were drawn by art director Yu Nagaba.
 According to an NME article, Nagaba emulated the way Sheeran drew Pokémon when he was younger.